-Making the peanut chutney at home is simple and hardly takes about 10 minutes to be done to savor with your favorite dish.
-There are several variations to this chutney; however, this recipe is my favorite.
+Making peanut chutney at home is very easy and hardly takes about 10 minutes.
+Every household has a different version of this condiment.
+And this recipe is an adaptation from my mom’s, which I love!
 Continue reading to know how to make the peanut chutney.

 Prep time: 5 minutes

 Yield: 2-3 servings